mrward/monodevelop-nuget-extensions/README.md

 ## Managing Packages for the Solution

 The NuGet addin that is available for Xamarin Studio 4 included the ability to manage packages for the solution.
 You could install, update or uninstall packages for multiple projects in one step.
-This feature is has been made available for Xamarin Studio 5 by the extension addin.
+This feature was removed in later versions but has been made available by the extension addin.

 To open the Manage Packages dialog: